rahmatnazali/max085/README.md

     - `DebugMode`: to tell the verbosity.
 Good to find if attribute is correctly regexed or not, or if multiple occurrence is evalueted correclty or not.

-      Turn this to `True` to enable verbose mode.
-But the CLI will get a bit dirty.
+      Turn this to `True` to enable verbose mode, but the CLI will get a bit dirty.
 Turn this to `False` to minimize the verbosity.

 ### Running